ThomasMBury/thomasbury.net/content/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'thomas.bury@mcgill.ca'
+email: 'tombury182@gmail.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Thomas Bury is an applied mathematician, data scientist, and TEDx speaker.
 He currently works at the Department of Physiology, McGill University.
-His research uses tools from mathematics and statistics to gain insight into the dynamics of complex systems.
-His research spans many fields, including ecology, epidemiology, climate science and medicine.
-He is currently developing tools to detect and classify cardiac arrhythmia in people.
+His research uses tools from mathematics and artificial intelligence better understand the dynamics of complex systems arising in ecology, epidemiology, climate science and medicine.
+He is currently working on methods to detect and classify cardiac arrhythmia in people.
 Besides research, he writes on Medium for <a href="https://medium.com/@thomasbury" target="_blank">Towards Data Science</a> and teaches a range of <a href="/teaching">courses</a>.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/thomas_bury_resume.pdf" "newtab" >}}Resumé{{< /staticref >}}